-In addition, and before the end of the add and drop period of the registration semester, the program coordinator/head of department will email the Office of the Registrar a list of the names and ID numbers of those students approved to interrupt their dissertation continuous enrollment.
+In addition, and before the end of the add and drop period of the registration semester, the program coordinator/head of department will email the Office of the Registrar a list of

 Dissertation Continuous Enrollment in a Summer Term

 Continuous enrollment in the dissertation in a summer term is optional.
 The program coordinator/head of department will email the Office of the Registrar, by the end of the add and drop period of the corresponding summer term, a list of the names and ID numbers of students wishing to maintain continuous dissertation enrollment in the summer term, along with their respective dissertation title, advisors' names and appropriate credit hours and billing hours.